The AI Operating System for European mid-market wealth management's AI transition

 Wave Expansion

-WealthAi scales across geographies and products in four structured waves.
-Each wave builds on proven results from the previous one.
-We start in the UK with compliance, expand into Switzerland and Italy once the model is proven, then layer additional agents into existing customers before pushing into new markets.
-This sequence keeps risk low while delivering the client growth required to reach the targets in our financial model.
+Four structured waves: UK compliance first, Switzerland and Italy once the model is proven, then deeper agent layering into existing customers before pushing into new markets.
+Sequence keeps risk low while delivering the client growth in the financial model.

 Note: Client counts and revenue figures will be populated from the latest financial model.
 The structure and product roadmap below show what will be presented.